AbhishekChinchani/Samsung_pd/README.md

   Here we can see that the buffers are added in the design

- - We can see that slack is reduced
+ - We can see that slack is reduced from -1.90 to -0.13

     Before